omriarie/omriarie/README.md

 # 💫 About Me:
+🔭 I’m currently working on:
+A marketplace website using FastAPI for the backend, PostgreSQL for the database, and JavaScript, HTML, and CSS for the frontend.
+I plan to deploy it using AWS in the future.

+🌱 I’m currently learning:
+AWS deployment and advanced JavaScript features for more dynamic web applications.

+💬 Ask me about:
+- Backend development with FastAPI and MongoDB
+- Implementing scalable client-server architectures in Python
+- Advanced mathematical algorithms and problem-solving
+- Game development with OOP principles in Python and unit testing for reliable software

+⚡ Fun fact:
-🔭 I’m currently working on: A marketplace website using FastAPI for the backend, PostgreSQL for the database, and JavaScript, HTML, and CSS for the frontend.
-I plan to deploy it using AWS in the future.<br>🌱 I’m currently learning: AWS deployment and advanced JavaScript features for more dynamic web applications.<br>💬 Ask me about:<br>Backend development with FastAPI and MongoDB<br>Implementing scalable client-server architectures in Python<br>Advanced mathematical algorithms and problem-solving<br>Game development with OOP principles in Python and unit testing for reliable software<br>⚡ Fun fact:<br>I love building complex systems from the ground up, whether it's a multiplayer trivia game or a domino game with different player strategies—all while making sure everything runs smoothly with multithreading and unit tests!
+I love building complex systems from the ground up, whether it's a multiplayer trivia game or a domino game with different player strategies—all while making sure everything runs smoothly with multithreading and unit tests!

 ## 🌐 Socials: